Nageswar-Sahoo/EAG-V1/assignment-7/README.md

 # Web Content Search Extension

-A Chrome extension that builds embeddings and FAISS indices for web pages, with search functionality and content highlighting.
+A Chrome extension that builds embeddings and FAISS indices for web pages, with search functionality.

 ## Features